scilus/scil-documentation/source/heavy/computing.rst

 `Compute Canada <https://www.computecanada.ca>`_ is an example of service for clusters.
 An explained in the :ref:`ref_onboarding` page, you must ask for access.
 Here are the links to the `login page <https://ccdb.computecanada.ca>`_ and to the `wiki page <https://docs.computecanada.ca/wiki/Compute_Canada_Documentation>`_.

 Our lab has access to cedar, graham or beluga.
-The following text takes cedar as example, but it could be either one.
-Here is how the directories are separated into "spaces", with Compute Canada's definition of each space:
+The following text takes beluga as example, but it could be either one.
+However, our lab has more TB and RAM on beluga.

+Here is how the directories are separated into "spaces" and Compute Canada's definition of each space:

 .. image:: ../images/logo_computeCanada.png
    :scale: 90 %